quicwg/base-drafts/draft-ietf-quic-transport.md

 available to the peer, so the frame MAY be replicated in a packet that uses a lower packet protection level.

-When the handshake is confirmed, an endpoint MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
+After the handshake is confirmed, an endpoint MUST send any CONNECTION_CLOSE frames in a 1-RTT packet.
 Prior to handshake confirmation, the peer might not have 1-RTT keys, so the endpoint SHOULD send CONNECTION_CLOSE frames in a Handshake packet.
 If the endpoint does not have Handshake keys, it SHOULD send CONNECTION_CLOSE frames in an Initial packet.

 A client will always know whether the server has Handshake keys